-Obviously, you need to consult with a doctor first, but you might find the following experience inspiring – and something you want to share with your medical professional.
+Obviously, you need to consult with a doctor first, but you might find the Michael Gusman’s brain trauma experience inspiring – and something you want to share with your medical professional.

 As a result, Michael suffered multiple injuries and a brain hemorrhage that left him with short term memory loss.

-In this interview you’ll learn Michael’s personalized Memory Palace methods and how to get started on creating your own.
+In this interview you’ll learn Michael’s personalized Memory Palace methods and wound up healing his memory.

 - You’ll learn what the journey method is and how it can help you recall information without any effort.